askarthur/graph-progression/docs/index.md

 # }
 ```

-As you can see, progession generates "recommendations" at each step, uses them to populate a graph (for memoization), and then continues on.
-Not shown here, but it also has the intelligence to backtrack using the graph if it ends a recommendation (node) with no recommedations (edges).
+As you can see, graph_progession generates "recommendations" at each step, uses them to populate a graph (for memoization), and then continues on.
+Not shown here, but it also has the intelligence to backtrack using the graph if it arrives at a recommendation (node) with no recommedations (edges).

 ## Features

 - Recommendation progression via sequential depth-first search
 - Memoization
 - Flexible API that can take as inputs:
     - Starter graph
     - Recommendation algorithm
     - Post recommendation filters
     - Selection algorithm
     - Progession length

 ## Credits